ChrisMoller/mtx/README.md

 4.0.
 All results are of mean 0.0j0.0 but can be adjusted by addition, subtraction, or whatever.

-The result of creating a matrix 500 x 2 matrix of normally distributed points with a standard deviation of 5.0 horizontally and 2.0 vertically:

 **(mtx['g'] (500 2⍴5.0 2.0)) mtx['p'] 's500.data'**

 ![A scatterplot of 500 normally distributed points in 2-space](s500.jpg